 It is not feasible to provide an economic analysis of this plan in anything more than qualitative terms.
 Many of the economic benefits that policy makers may believe accrue when supporting bicycling, whether it associated with a train or not, is supported by academic research.
 Environmentally, there are slightly more quantitative tools available to assess this plan.
-It is possible to provide estimations of the air quality benefits that come from the overall bicycle use associated with Capitol Corridor service but a bit more challenging to assess the at-station actions coupled with the on-train improvements and bicycling public responding to the education, encouragement, and enforcement aspects.
-Regardless, it is safe to say that there is a strong academic and transportation professional understanding that supporting bicycling ranks high in benefits to the environment.
+It is possible to provide estimations of the air quality benefits that come from the overall bicycle use associated with Capitol Corridor service but a bit more challenging to assess the at-station actions coupled with the on-train accommodate the bicycle demand today.
+But it will take the at-station improvements to accommodate real growth of this mode of access to reap the economic and environmental benefits.